Madpong/D-v-W/README.md

 ## Project concept

-The project is focused on several issues that I want to bring together.
+The project is focused on several areas that I want to bring together.
 Video Mapping, Video Games, Interactivity, Motion Tracking Camera (or other sources) and Real Life.

 The goal is to connect, play and learn with people who don&#39;t know each other in open places.